-However, sometimes, children (being naturally inquisitive) may suffer from Insect bites and stings especially if they let their curiosity get the better of them and move in for a closer look at the bug in question.
+But, children (being inquisitive) may sometimes suffer from insect bites and stings.
+Especially if they let their curiosity get the better and move in for a closer look at the bug in question.

-Then there are also insects such as mosquitoes whose natural tendency is to bite warm human flesh — and we all know the possible dangers to health such as dengue and Zika that may accompany these bites.
+Then there are also insects such as mosquitoes.
+Their natural tendency is to bite warm human flesh.
+And we all know the possible dangers to health such as dengue and Zika that may go with these bites.

-The type of reaction a child will have to different types of insect bites and stings depends on a number of factors, including:
+The type of reaction a child will have to different kinds of insect bites and stings depends on several factors, including:

-- Location of insect bite/sting: A sting or bite on a child’s face (especially eyelids and lips) will probably have a greater reaction than a sting on a child’s foot.
-A bite on the neck or in the mouth can have especially severe consequences related to breathing and swallowing, and should be medically attended to without delay.
+- Location of insect bite/sting.
+A sting or bite on a child’s face (eyelids and lips) will have a more significant reaction than a sting on a child’s foot.
+A bite on the neck or mouth can have severe consequences.
+Something related to breathing and swallowing should be immediately checked.

-- Child’s history of allergies: If your child has allergies, then he may have a severe anaphylactic reactions to certain insect bites and stings warranting immediate medical attention.
+- Child’s history of allergies.
+If your child has allergies, he may have severe anaphylactic reactions to some insect bites and stings.
+This warrants immediate medical attention.

-- Presence and/or amount of toxins: Your child’s reaction to an insect bite may also depend on if toxins or other irritants were injected by the insect.
+- Presence and/or amount of toxins.
+Your child’s reaction to an insect bite may also depend on if the insect injected toxins.
+Or it could be other irritants.

 The following are some of the most common symptoms of an insect bite and stings.

 - Immediate localised reactions: swelling, itching, redness, warmth, pain.